deepset-ai/haystack/docs/_src/usage/usage/retriever.md

 **Tip**

 When using Sentence Transformer models, we recommend that you use a cosine similarity function.
+To do so, simply provide `similarity="cosine"` when initializing the DocumentStore as is done in the code example below.

 </div>